bxparks/AUniter/README.md

 collection of Go-lang programs that provide commandline interface for compiling Arduino sketches.
 However, I have not been able to find any documentation that describes how to actually to use these programs.

-### Arduino-CLI

-The [Arduino CLI](https://github.com/arduino/arduino-cli) is currently in alpha stage.
-I did not learn about it until I had built the `AUniter` tools.
-It is a Go Lang program which interacts relatively nicely with the Arduino IDE.

-Version 1.8 includes an initial integration with Arduino-CLI and exposes that functionality through the `--cli` flag.
-However, the Arduino-CLI has a broken parser for its `--build-properties` flag, so it does not support `-D` flags that contain strings.

 ## License